z33bs/SmartDi/README.md

 ## QuickStart

+If you are new to DI, see [Why Di](#why-di?) below.
 The easiest way to get started is to use SmartDi's singleton implementation.
 This will give access to the container throughout your app by calling `DiContainer`.

 ```c#
 using SmartDi;